 Sexual child abuse- that could never happen to our children.
 I certainly hope not but I combine hope with proactive education.
-I know many people that were abused to some degree as children and still suffer from these adverse childhood experiences, so I recognize it is a real danger and there are ways we can help prevent abuse.
+I know several people that were abused as children and still suffer from these adverse childhood experiences.
+Therefore, I recognize it is a real danger and there are ways we can help prevent abuse.

 That is why I am so honored to have Lauren Book share with us today.
 Lauren Book, M.S.Ed., is a child sexual abuse survivor and an internationally respected child advocate and educator.
 She who works to prevent child abuse and help survivors heal.
 Through in-school curriculum, legislative advocacy and speaking engagements, Lauren Book works to educate communities and raise awareness about the growing issue of child sexual abuse.
-Lauren’s Kids is an organization founded and led by Lauren Book and it has created Safer, Smarter Kids, an abuse prevention education curriculum designed for pre-K and elementary-aged children.
+Lauren’s Kids is an organization founded and led by Lauren Book.
+It has created Safer, Smarter Kids, an abuse prevention education curriculum designed for pre-K and elementary-aged children.
 I am thankful to her being so brave and working to educate others on child abuse prevention

 Child Sexual Abuse Prevention Tips

 Every child deserves a safe, happy and healthy childhood.
 This includes the carefree innocence that comes with feeling secure, protected and loved.
 Although this is our hope for each and every child, the reality is that there are millions of children who do not experience the childhood they deserve.
 In fact, I was one such child stripped of my childhood at the hands of someone my family and I trusted, my female nanny.
 I wish I could say my experience is rare.
 However, the truth is my story is similar to the stories of so many other children.